cloudflare/quiche/tools/http3_test/README.md

 * IDLE_TIMEOUT     - client's idle timeout in integer milliseconds.
                      Default value is 60000 (60 seconds).

+* QUIC_VERSION     - wire protocol version used by the client as a hex value (e.g. "0xbabababa").
+By default an invalid version is used to trigger version negotiation.
+If set to "current", the current supported version is used.

 * EXTRA_HEADERS    - additional request headers in JSON format.
                      Currently used by `headers` test only.